If you are struggling with bad credit, then you have probably heard that credit repair is a popular strategy to fix your score.

 Can I Repair My Credit Myself?

-If you have the time and knowledge to understand the intricacies of credit repair, then that is an option.
+If you have the time and knowledge to understand the intricacies of credit repair, then you can do it yourself.
 You can mail dispute letters to all three bureaus or you can make disputes online.

 How Long Does Credit Repair Take?

-Credit bureaus have 30 to 45 days to respond to disputes, so small initial improvements can be seen in this time frame.
+Credit bureaus have 30 to 45 days to respond to disputes, so you can expect to see small initial improvements in this time frame.
 However, each case is unique and the length of time varies per person.

 What Are Some Important Laws Associated With Credit Repair?